nyukat/GMIC/README.md

 The implementation allows users to obtain breast cancer predictions and visualization of saliency maps by applying one of our pretrained models.
 We provide weights for 5 GMIC-ResNet-18 models.
 The model is implemented in PyTorch.

 * Input: A mammography image that is cropped to 2944 x 1920 and are saved as 16-bit png files.
-As a part of this repository, we provide 4 sample exams (in `sample_data/cropped_images` directory and exam list stored in `sample_data/data.pkl`), each of which includes 2 CC view images and 2 MLO view images.
+As a part of this repository, we provide 4 sample exams (in `sample_data/images` directory and exam list stored in `sample_data/exam_list_before_cropping.pkl`), each of which includes 2 CC view images and 2 MLO view images.
+Those exams contain original mammogrphy images and therefore need to be preprocessed (see the Preprocessing section).

 * Output: The GMIC model generates one prediction for each image: probability of benign and malignant findings.
 All predictions are saved into a csv file `$OUTPUT_PATH/predictions.csv` that contains the following columns: image_index, benign_pred, malignant_pred, benign_label, malignant_label.
 In addition, each input image is associated with a visualization file saved under `$OUTPUT_PATH/visualization`.
 An exemplar visualization file is illustrated below.
 The images (from left to right) represent:
   * input mammography with ground truth annotation (green=benign, red=malignant),